Find Affordable College Courses

 Master’s Degrees in Management Sciences & Quantitative Methods

 There are 291 colleges and univerities across the nation that offer a master's degree in management science.
-This degree is more popular with male students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 43.5% of management science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 23 were from an underrepresented racial-ethnic group.
+Also, 43.6% of management science graduates were international students.

 Education Levels of Management Science Majors

-In 2020-2021, 29,299 master's degrees were awarded to management science majors.
+During the most recent year for which data is available, 41,157 people earned their master's degree in management science.
 This earns it the #4 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in management science at each degree level.